canonical/fpgad/README.md

 This device tree tells Ubuntu a lot of information about the device, such as how much ram the system has.
 It should be clear to see, then, that compromising the device tree is very powerful.

+# Key considerations

+#### fw_search_path:

+The kernel system only works with relative paths and searches relative to provided `fw_search_path` and hardcoded firmware locations see [the kernel docs](https://docs.kernel.org/driver-api/firmware/fw_search_path.html) for details.
+When loading an overlay, only the relative path of the loaded overlay file is retrievable.
+If there is a file with the same name in the default search paths (such as `/lib/firmware`), there is no guarantee that the loaded file is the one provided by the user since the system will successfully load from there even in the event that the file is not present at the provided path.
+It is up to the user to verify that the correct overlay is applied, such as by checking that the appropriate drivers are loaded.

 # Anticipated Architecture

 ![anticipated_architecture.png](docs/assets/anticipated_architecture.png)